nrobinson2000/blog/donate.md

 <div id="qrcode"></div>
 </a>

+# Click on or scan the code above to open my address in your Bitcoin wallet.
+If your browser
++
+device combination
+is not
-# This page should automatically open my address in your Bitcoin wallet.
-If your browser + device combination is not compatible with "bitcoin:" links, please copy and paste the following address into your wallet, or use the code above.
+compatible with "bitcoin:" links, please copy and paste the following address into your wallet.
 #### **1HRNnK7E5jcpkLwSDQTWY2JDLpPcNcSi7G**